 Moving up to the premium Crosstour EX-L nets customers a leather interior, heated front seats with the driver’s chair incorporating a memory function, memory-linked side mirrors that also tilt down when the vehicle is put into reverse for enhanced visibility when backing up, dual-zone climate control and an up-level sound system that boasts Kevlar cone speakers and front aluminum dome-type tweeters.
 The range-topping EX-L trim also includes Honda’s satellite-linked navigation system with a rearview camera with a guideline display.

-Honda Dealers of Houston Area said drivers who prefer to have a bit more power under the hood can still choose the Crosstour with a 3.5-liter V6, too.
+Drivers who prefer to have a bit more power under the hood can still choose the Crosstour with a 3.5-liter V6, too.
 Leveraging its own i-VTEC technology, as well as variable cylinder management, this powerful V6 makes 271 hp and 254 lb.-ft. of torque, while still helping the Crosstour reach 18 mpg city/27 mpg highway/21 mpg combined when configured with two-wheel drive.
 And even with the automaker’s acclaimed Real Time four-wheel-drive system, offered only on the V6 EX-L model, the Crosstour gets nearly the exact same ratings: 18/26/21.

 The four-cylinder Honda Crosstour will be built at the company’s East Liberty Auto Plant in Ohio and go on sale in January.
-For more information, visit Dallas Honda or your local Honda dealer.